 creation

-A Century of Artistic Exchange Between Marseille and the United States (1929–2026)
+A century and a half of artistic exchange between Marseille and the United States (1875–2026)

 In 2018, the Ensemble Télémaque launched October Lab, an international platform dedicated to musical creation, whose mission is to produce and present new works that bridge different styles and aesthetics.
 Through commissions awarded to composers from around the world, it explores ever-evolving themes.

 "Sounds, Tears and Skins " marks the Télémaque Ensemble’s first collaboration with American artists.
-Under the direction of Raoul Lay, the ensemble is commissioning works this year from a new generation of composers: David Dominique, Yu-Hui Chang, John Aylward, and Kate Soper.
-Their compositions are based on French and American texts that were written with particular significance or have left a lasting impact on Marseille and the United States.
+Under the direction of Raoul Lay, the ensemble is commissioning works this year from a new generation of composers: Yu-Hui Chang, John Aylward, and Kate Soper, along with doctoral students in composition met at Brandeis University.
+Their compositions are based on French and American texts—either written with particular significance or having left a lasting impact in Marseille and the United States.

-The project weaves a dialogue between four literary figures of the 20th century: Claude MacKay (Banjo, 1929), Mary Jane Gold (Crossroads Marseilles, 1940), Franz Werfel, and Antonin Artaud.
+The project weaves a dialogue between five major figures of modern literature: Mary Jane Gold (Crossroads Marseilles, 1940), Franz Werfel, Antonin Artaud, Marcel Proust, and Arthur Rimbaud.
 All of them, to varying degrees, have faced discrimination because of their gender, and/or their background, and/or their differences (ethnic or religious identity, political beliefs, sexual orientation, mental health issues…).

 Spanning history—before, during, and after World War II—the project explores the concepts of travel, migration, and the history of minorities along a Marseille-to-United States axis.
 How do contemporary artists engage with these fractured moments in history, whose resemblance to the present raises questions?

-The concert consists of four pieces in which spoken and sung voices interact with the instrumental music, using intertextuality as a sensitive means of expressing diversity.
+The concert consists of five pieces in which spoken and sung voices interact with the instrumental music, using intertextuality as a sensitive means of expressing diversity.

 Mentions